 These consolidated financial statements are the responsibility of the group's management.
-The management is responsible for preparing and presenting the consolidated financial statements in a fairly presented in accordance with Egyptian accounting standards and in the light of the prevailing Egyptian laws.
-The management's responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error, and this responsibility includes selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.
+The management is responsible for preparing and presenting the consolidated financial statements in accordance with Egyptian accounting standards and in the light of the prevailing Egyptian laws.
+The management's responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error, management responsibility includes selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.